Duke University Hospital Duke Raleigh Hospital Duke Regional Hospital

 • Respiratory and blood cultures are recommended for the following patients: severe CAP, those with a personal history of MRSA or Pseudomonas aeruginosa, or patients previously hospitalized and treated with IV antibiotics within the last 90 days.

-• For patients started on empiric coverage for MRSA, a negative nasal MRSA PCR or negative respiratory culture without MRSA at 48 hours have high negative predictive values.
+• For patients started on empiric coverage for MRSA, a negative nasal MRSA PCR or respiratory culture without MRSA at 48 hours have high negative predictive values.
 De-escalation of anti-MRSA coverage is recommended.

 Treatment